setmy-info/setmy-info.github.io/src/site/markdown/software-engineering-manifesto.md

 ## Architecture Awareness & Collaboration

-Engineers actively collaborate with architects and are responsible for understanding and following approved architecture, technologies, and approaches.
-~~Engineers collaborate actively with architects and are responsible for understanding and following approved architecture decisions, non-functional requirements, and relevant documentation.~~
+Engineers actively collaborate with architects and are responsible for understanding and following approved architecture decisions, non-functional requirements, technologies, approaches, and relevant documentation.

 We do not expect architecture to be memorized.
-We expect it to be re-checked, reviewed, prepared, and consulted during implementation.
-Developers commit to reviewing relevant architecture documentation and validating their implementations, as well as their chosen technologies, frameworks, and tools, against it.
+We expect it to be re-checked, reviewed, prepared, and consulted during implementation. ~~Developers commit to reviewing relevant architecture documentation and validating their implementations, as well as their chosen technologies, frameworks, and tools, against it.~~

 Technology choices are not unrestricted by default.

-~~Architects acknowledge that architecture can be extensive and ensure it is accessible, navigable, and suitable for reference rather than memorization.~~

 The development team explains exactly how features will be implemented during sprint planning.
 Check out the [Scrum Guide Sprint planning](https://scrumguides.org/scrum-guide.html#topic-three-how-will-the-chosen-work-get-done)